 Skip to main content

-2025 NFL Game of the Year: Ranking the top five contenders (so far)
+2025 NFL Game of the Year: Ranking the top five contests of the regular season

 Do you like complete mayhem with extremely high stakes?
 This was the game for you, an instant classic that might have determined nothing less than the path to the Super Bowl.
 The game had everything.
 A stellar performance by leading MVP candidate Matthew Stafford.
 A wobbly start and redemptive effort by Sam Darnold.
-A furious comeback by the Seahawks, who were dominated by the Rams for most of the game and overcame a 16-point deficit in the final 9 minutes of regulation, which included a punt return for a touchdown and an impromptu deep dive into the rule book to dissect an insane two-point conversion, in which Darnold's backward pass bounced off Jared Verse's helmet to be recovered in the end zone.
+A furious comeback by the Seahawks, who were dominated by the Rams most of the way and overcame a 16-point deficit in the final 9 minutes of regulation, which included a punt return for a touchdown and an impromptu deep dive into the rule book to dissect an insane two-point conversion, in which Darnold's backward pass bounced off Jared Verse's helmet to be recovered in the end zone.
 Finally, there was a come-from-behind touchdown in overtime, followed by the Seahawks' third successful two-point conversion of the game -- thrown to a player who had just two previous catches this season.
 Whew.
-We're still trying to process it all, but the bottom line is this: the Seahawks clinched a playoff berth with the win, and the rest of us got the game of the year.
+The Seahawks clinched a playoff berth with the win, and the rest of us got the game of the year.

 -- Judy Battista

 This game was supposed to be a heavyweight fight, and it didn't disappoint.
 The Ravens scored 40 points in only 25 minutes of possession.
 Bills quarterback Josh Allen showed why he won last year's MVP award by passing for 394 yards and scoring four total touchdowns.
 Baltimore actually dominated this contest with Lamar Jackson's passing and the running of Derrick Henry (169 yards and two touchdowns), but a late Henry fumble helped Buffalo rally from a 15-point deficit with a little more than four minutes to go.
 In the end, Allen put his team in position with timely runs and devastating throws.
-The season-long battle for AFC supremacy promised by this contest didn't materialize, with the Ravens falling to the fringes of the playoff picture while the Bills ended up in a divisional fight with the Patriots.
-But this was still an unforgettable way to kick off Sunday Night Football and a fitting ruler of this list for most of the season.
+The season-long battle for AFC supremacy promised by this contest didn't materialize, with the Bills settling for a wild-card berth and the Ravens falling out completely in Week 18.
+But this was still an unforgettable way to kick off Sunday Night Football and a deserving ruler of this list for most of the season.

 -- Jeffri Chadiha